Kalmyks: Religion

 On December 27, 2005, a new khurul opened in Elista, the capital of the Republic of Kalmykia.
 The khurul was named "Burkhan Bakshin Altan Sume".
 It is the largest Buddhist temple in Europe.
 The government of the Republic of Kalmykia sought to build a magnificent temple of a monumental scale in hopes of creating an international learning center for Buddhist scholars and students from all over the world.
 More significantly, the temple is a monument to the Kalmyk people who died in exile between 1944 and 1957.

 The Kalmyks of Kyrgyzstan live primarily in the Karakol region of eastern Kyrgyzstan.
 They are referred to as "Sart Kalmyks."
 The origin of this name is unknown.
 Likewise, it is not known when, why and from where this small group of Kalmyks migrated to eastern Kyrgyzstan.
 Due to their minority status, the Sart Kalmyks have adopted the Turkic language and culture of the majority Kyrgyz population.
 As a result, nearly all now belong to the Muslim faith.

 Although Sart Kalmyks are Muslims, Kalmyks elsewhere by and large remain faithful to the Gelugpa Order of Tibetan Buddhism.
 In Kalmykia, for example, the Gelugpa Order with the assistance of the government has constructed numerous Buddhist temples.
 In addition, the Kalmyk people recognize Tenzin Gyatso, 14th Dalai Lama as their spiritual leader and Erdne Ombadykow, a Kalmyk American, as the supreme lama of the Kalmyk people.
 The Dalai Lama has visited Elista on a number of occasions.
 Buddhism and Christianity have been given the status of state religions.
 In November 2004 the 14th Dalai Lama visited Kalmykia.
+In October 2022, Erdne Ombadykow, the Supreme Lama of Kalmykia, condemned the Russian invasion of Ukraine and fled Russia to Mongolia.
+In January 2023, he was recognized in Russia as a foreign agent.

 Language

 Ethnologue classifies Kalmyk Oirat as a member of the Eastern branch of the Mongolic languages: "Mongolic, Eastern, Oirat-Khalkha, Oirat-Kalmyk-Darkhat".
 This places Standard Mongolian – which is essentially Khalkha Mongolian – and Kalmyk Oirat fairly close together.

 Other linguists, such as Nicholas Poppe, have classified Kalmyk Oirat as belonging to the Western branch of the Mongolian language division and thus more distant from Khalkha and Standard Mongolian as spoken in modern Mongolia, since the language group developed separately and is distinct.
-Moreover, Poppe contends that, although there is little phonetic and morphological difference, Kalmyk and Oirat are two distinct languages.
-The major distinction is in their lexicons.
+Poppe also contends that Kalmyk and Oirat are two distinct languages in spite of little phonetic and morphological difference between them, and that the major distinction is in their lexicons.
 The Kalmyk language, for example, has adopted many words of Russian origin.
-Consequently, mainly on lexical grounds, Kalmyk is classified as a distinct language (Poppe 1970).
+Consequently, mainly on lexical grounds, Kalmyk is classified as a distinct language.

-By population, the major dialects of Kalmyk are Torghut, Dörbet and Buzava (Bormanshinov 1990).
+By population, the major dialects of Kalmyk are Torghut, Dörbet and Buzava.
 Minor dialects include Khoshut and Olöt.
-The Kalmyk dialects vary somewhat, but the differences are insignificant.
+The Kalmyk dialects vary somewhat, but their differences are insignificant.
 Generally, the Russian language less influenced the dialects of the pastoral nomadic Kalmyk tribes of the Volga region.